Why Am I Getting Spammed and How to Prevent It?

 While you may not have given your address directly to spammers, making it available and public makes it vulnerable to them.

-People often volunteer their email address unknowingly or leave it out absentmindedly, available for a spammer to pick up.
+People often volunteer their email address unknowingly or leave it absentmindedly, available for a spammer to pick up.
 Spammers also have more aggressive and invasive techniques for gathering email addresses without you ever having posted them online:

-- Your computer could have a virus or malware on it that records keystrokes (i.e., everything you type), sniffs packets (i.e., reads everything going over your internet connection), or directly reads active email accounts from popular email software.
+- Your computer could have a virus or malware that records keystrokes (i.e., everything you type), sniffs packets (i.e., reads everything going over your internet connection), or directly reads active email accounts from popular email software.

 - Another computer or workstation on your network or workgroup could have a virus or malware that collects email addresses and other information passing through the network.